rwieruch/favesound-redux/README.md

 ## Contribute

 I am looking actively for contributors to make this project awesome!
 Feel free to contribute.
 It doesn't matter whether you are new to open source or are a veteran.
-I don't want to extend the project with new routes like: that's my profile page and that's my favorite track page.
-Moreover I see a lot of value in improving the status quo of the app.
-Improving the player, the playlist or the interaction overall.
-I would love to see a GitHub issue where you want to work on.
+I woudln't want want to extend the project with new routes like: that's my profile page and that's my favorite track page.
+Rather I see more value in improving the status quo of the app: Improving the player, the playlist or the interaction overall.
+I would love to see a GitHub issue where you can state where you want to work on.
 Moreover I will try to find the time to raise some more issues where people can contribute.
 At the end it is a perfect project to get started in open source!

 ## Future